Fertility awareness (natural family planning) is a way of predicting ovulation, to work out when pregnancy is more

 Good to know

 Fertility awareness requires careful monitoring of the body's patterns.

 How much effort is Fertility Awareness?

 You need to record patterns for at least three months before starting to rely on predicting the fertile days.
 If periods are irregular, or if you have recently stopped using a hormonal method of contraception, it takes longer to be able to predict fertile times accurately.

 There are fertility charts and mobile phone apps that can help track the changes and to predict fertile days.

 How effective is Fertility Awareness?

 Fertility awareness is generally not as effective as hormonal or long-acting methods of contraception.

 It takes commitment to use the method effectively, but it is a reliable method when used with attention to detail.
-However, allowing for the ups and downs of life, the method is around 76% effective, meaning that if 100 women used fertility awareness for a year, around 24 would become pregnant.
+However, allowing for the ups and downs of life, the method is around 76% effective, meaning that if 100 people used fertility awareness for a year, around 24 would become pregnant.

 How does it work?